-In 2011, the company acquired the assets of a medical devices company.
-As part of the purchase agreement, we agreed to pay an additional \$500,000 in common stock if gross revenue from the sale of products resulting from the purchased assets ("Products") equals or exceeds \$1 million, and an additional \$500,000 in common stock when gross revenue from the sale of Products equals or exceeds \$2 million, provided that such gross revenue thresholds are achieved within 2 years.
-As of March 31, 2013, these revenue thresholds have not been achieved.
+In 2011, the Company acquired the assets of a medical devices company.
+As part of the purchase agreement, we agreed to pay an additional \$500,000 in common stock if gross revenue from the sale of products resulting from the purchased assets equals or exceeds \$1 million, and an additional \$500,000 in common stock if gross revenue from the sale of products equals or exceeds \$2 million, provided that such gross revenue thresholds were achieved within 2 years.
+The revenue thresholds were not achieved within 2 years of the asset acquisition, so no additional stock issuances are required.

 The initial valuation of the contingent consideration was based upon management's estimates of the probability of reaching the milestones that would trigger the requirement to pay the contingent amounts.
-During 2013, management reviewed and adjusted the assumptions associated with the contingent liability which resulted in a reduction of the contingent liability to \$98,946 as of March 31, 2013.
+During 2013, management reviewed and adjusted the assumptions associated with the contingent liability which resulted in an elimination of the contingent liability as of June 30, 2013.